FabianPedreros/GoogleCapstoneProyect/README.md

 In the process phase the data is analyzed trying to answer the mean questions.

+In this [link](https://github.com/FabianPedreros/GoogleCapstoneProyect/blob/main/ICFES%20Analysis%20Google%20Certification%20Capstone%20Project.ipynb) is the Jupyter Notebooks file with all the process and analysis phases, in such i conduct the data cleansing, data tranformation, univariate analysis and multivariate analysis.

 ● How should you organize your data to perform analysis on it?

 I organized it in dataframes, it already came in tabular format.